ralna/GALAHAD/doc/Julia/rst-dir/sls_functions.rst

         function sls_factorize_matrix(data, status, ne, val)

-Form and factorize the symmetric matrix :math:`A`.
+Form and factorize the symmetric matrix $A$.